 return output

-A macro can also be treated as a mere hint that the compiler is free to disregard.
-In such cases, a macro signals that the necessary conditions for a particular optimization are satisfied, allowing the compiler to consider more aggressive strategies.
-The compiler will then carefully analyze the operations and decide if the suggested approach is actually beneficial.
-This fact highlights how macros can guide the compiler toward better performance, without imposing strict directives.
+A macro can also serve as a lightweight hint that the compiler is free to disregard.
+A user might introduce a macro to indicate that the conditions for a particular optimization are met, giving the compiler permission to consider more aggressive strategies.
+The compiler then analyzes the surrounding code, evaluates whether the suggested approach is actually advantageous, and implements it only when it expects a performance gain.
+If its analysis suggests that the optimization would be counterproductive, the compiler simply discards the hint.
+In this role, macros guide the compiler toward potential optimizations, without imposing mandatory directives.

-A prime example along these lines is the @simd macro.
-This suggests the application of SIMD instructions, a subject that will be explored in upcoming sections.
-When @simd is added to a for-loop, the compiler retains full autonomy in deciding whether to implement the suggested optimization.
-In the example below, the compiler concludes that SIMD would likely degrade performance, thus ignoring @simd.
-This explains why the execution time remains the same with and without the macro. [note] It's possible to confirm that the generated machine code is identical by inspecting the compiler's output.
+In the example below, the compiler concludes that SIMD would likely degrade performance, thus ignoring its application.
+The decision is reflected by the execution time, which remain the same with and without the @simd annotation. [note] It's possible to confirm that the generated machine code is identical by inspecting the compiler's implemented code.

 x = rand(2_000_000)